|

 WHAT SOLAR MODULES REALLY PRODUCE

-this may seem misleading it is legally defendable.
-(The explanation
+misleading it is legally defendable.
+(The explanation is included

 Two Main Types of Module

-different characteristics that cause them to be more effective in
+characteristics that cause them to be more effective in some

-solar modules produce less power as they heat up - as much as 20% in
+less power as they heat up - as much as 20% in seriously hot places

-uses a different technology that enables the modules to produce
+technology that enables the modules to produce slightly more power

 Uni-Solar modules are also less affected by partial shadowing.
 If